conniexu444/cs392/README.md

+# CS392
-# cs392 at Stevens Institute of Technology; Working in C
+## Taken at Stevens Institute of Technology
+This course is taught in C and Bash is taught in this course as well.
+This repository is sorted as the following:
+- Practices
+- Homework
+- Extra